zyw229/blog/blog/content/posts/macro004.md

 However, in recent communications, Fed Chair Powell seems to have strongly insisted pausing rate increases in June, and keeping the option on the table for a makeup increase in July, even in the face of strong economic data.

-This left some people scratching their head: why skipping June and strongly hint a July hike?
+This left some people scratching their head: why skipping June and hint a July hike?

 ## Making RRP less attractive